cassiomontanhers/cassiomontanhers.github.io/_posts/2019-01-04-firstpost.md

 # Python Project

-Hello there, I`am Cassio Montanher and this blog will be the record my weekly progress of my Python project.
+Hello there, I`am Cassio Montanher and this blog will be my weekly progress record of my Python project.

 I decided to do this project to learn the Python langague, as during my job hunting in Vancouver I discovered that Python is a quite popular language and being requested by a lot of tech companies.